Malvid/Malvid/docs/Interface.md

 - The input `group:` shows all components that are part of a group.
 - The input `status:wip` shows all components that are marked with the `wip` status.

+### Links

+Malvid can show [links](Options.md#links) between search field and components.
+This is helpful for project related files or sites that aren't part of Malvid (e.g. Jira board, API documentation, InVision design, etc.).

 ### Groups

 Malvid doesn't care about the original folder structure and displays all components below each other.
 This allows you see all of them at a glance without getting distracted by a deeply nested list.
 Some components however belong together and that's what groups are for.
 A group can be defined in the [configuration](Components.md#configuration) of a component.
 Components with the same group name will be grouped together inside of the navigation.